WarlockAlan/WarlockAlan.github.io/source/_posts/laser cutting.md

-# Wonderful experience of laser cutting in 2021/6/22 -- we even did it at school!
+# Wonderful experience of laser cutting -- we even did it at school!（ 2021/6/22）

 ## Backgrounds- why we could do it at school